Podiatric Medicine & Surgery Residency

-Swedish Foot & Ankle Surgery & Medicine Residency with Reconstructive Rearfoot/Ankle Surgery
+Swedish Podiatric Medicine & Surgery Residency with Reconstructive Rearfoot/Ankle Surgery

-The mission of the Swedish Foot & Ankle Surgery & Medicine Residency with Reconstructive Rearfoot/Ankle Surgery is to develop highly skilled physicians who specialize in foot and ankle care and to promote educational excellence throughout the medical community.
+The mission of the Swedish Foot & Ankle Surgery & Medicine Residency with Reconstructive Rearfoot/Ankle Surgery is to develop highly skilled surgeons who specialize in comprehensive foot and ankle care and to promote educational excellence throughout the medical community.

 The goal of the program is to provide a sound foundation of academic and clinical education for all podiatric residents matriculating at Swedish Medical Center.
 The program has been developed with special emphasis on a multidisciplinary approach to lower extremity disorders.